rahulsoni8590/Notes-All/javascript.md

   this.name = points to object literal variable name = point to the window object variable

+- in call and apply we need to pass the second-paramenter and in BIND no need to find second parameter.

 ```javascript
 let name = "rahul";
 let age = 26;